brglackin/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
-We can aggregate the data by date, getting the sum of the steps per day.
-For this, we ignore any blank/missing entries.
+To calculate the mean and median steps per day, the data was aggregated by date.
+For these calculations, blank/missing entries were ignored.

 ```r
 totalStepsByDate<-aggregate(steps ~ date, data, sum,na.rm=T)
 ```
-A histogram can be created from this by using the hist command as follows:
+A histogram was created from this by using the hist command as follows:

 ```r